Randy Fine: Elections

 Fine won four consecutive elections in the Florida House of Representatives, in the 53rd and 33rd districts.
-In 2016, Fine with 57% of the vote defeated Democrat David Kearns for the 53rd district seat being vacated by John Tobia due to term limits.
-In 2018 and 2020 Fine was the incumbent, and defeated Democrat Phil Moore with 55% of the vote in both elections.
+In 2016, Fine, with 57% of the vote, defeated Democrat David Kearns for the 53rd district seat being vacated by John Tobia due to term limits.
+In 2018 and 2020, Fine was the incumbent, defeating Democrat Phil Moore with 55% of the vote in both elections.
 Following redistricting, Fine ran in the 33rd district in 2022, defeating Democrat Anthony Yantz with 57% of the vote.